-The conventional adhesive-retained ear prosthesis:
+The conventional adhesive-retained ear prosthesis

 This simple prosthesis is available without any surgery.
-This is especially helpful to see how the prosthesis looks when shaped to fit over existing ear tissue.
-The adhesiveretained ear prosthesis is also appropriate as an interim measure if additional time is needed in deciding whether to undergo surgical reconstruction or to have an implant-retained prosthesis.
+This is especially helpful to see how the prosthesis looks when shaped to fit over existing microtia tissue.
+The adhesive-retained ear prosthesis is also appropriate as an interim measure if additional time is needed in deciding whether to undergo surgical reconstruction or to have an implant-retained ear prosthesis.
 The prosthesis in this situation might just help bolster a child's self-confidence through pivotal school years or trying periods, especially if the family has not yet found a surgeon who has inspired their confidence or assured them that a successful surgical outcome was highly probable.
-Many of our clients have become very comfortable with and adept at using their adhesive-retained ear prostheses.
+Ultimately, many of our patients grow to become very comfortable with using their adhesive-retained ear prostheses.

-Sometimes it is possible to create a "slipover" type prosthesis that is molded over and around an unaltered microtia ear or over a previously surgically reconstructed ear that is not acceptable in appearance to the patient or parent.
-Because of the intimate fit of this type prosthesis adhesive might be needed only as an extra measure of security or to help seal the edges of the prosthesis.
+Sometimes it is possible to create a "slip-over" type prosthesis that is molded over and around microtia ear or over a previously surgically reconstructed ear that is not acceptable in appearance to the patient or parent.
+Because of the intimate fit of this type of prosthesis adhesive might be needed only as an extra measure of security or to help seal the edges of the prosthesis.
 The slip-over prosthesis provides an opportunity to give a more normal look to the affected ear.
 For example, improved definition of the helix (rim) of the ear is often incorporated into the prosthesis to match the unaffected side.
 The added helix and adjacent anatomical definition blended into the existing shape creates a more natural look when viewed from the side and a more symmetrical balanced silhouette when viewed from the front or back.
 Admittedly, the reliance on adhesive can be challenging and burdensome for a child and family.
-However, this type prosthesis can introduce the nature and benefits of the prosthesis option without having to commit to reconstructive surgery or osseointegration, both of which result in permanent scarring and sacrifice of the child's own natural soft tissue.
-In other words, with the adhesive or slip-over prostheses there is no pain and no bridges have been burned.
+However, this type of prosthesis can be very helpful in revealing the nature and benefits of the prosthesis option prior to committing to reconstructive surgery or osseointegration, both of which result in permanent scarring and irreversible sacrifice of the child's own natural soft tissue.
+If neither adhesive nor anatomical retention is desired or feasible, then implant-retention might be the ideal long term prosthetic solution.

 The implant-retained ear prosthesis option is now widely accepted and recommended by physicians and facial prosthetists for patients who elect to wear a prosthesis as their preferred lifetime choice.
-This option should be explored by individuals who are not likely to receive a successful long-term surgical reconstruction of their ear or those tired of living with the look of their failed or suboptimal surgical reconstruction.
+"Osseointegration (OI)" is the process of the implant retention method, whereby the anchoring fixtures integrate directly into the bone of the skull.
+Adequate bone thickness and quality are necessary, and the surgeon will discuss the suitability of this method.
+Suitable candidates only require one surgery followed by a 1-3-month osseointegration period and then the ear prosthesis is made and attached.
+This option should be explored by individuals who are not likely to receive a successful long-term surgical reconstruction of their ear or those tired of living with the look of their failed or suboptimal ear reconstruction.
+It should be explored by those whose priority is having the most natural and symmetrical prosthetic ear restoration over any concerns of sacrificing microtia tissue.
+It should be considered by those wanting a prosthesis but who are also very active individuals or who live in hot humid climates where reliance on adhesives for retention might be problematic.

-An implant-retained prosthesis should be explored by those whose priority it is to have the most natural and symmetrical prosthetic ear restoration, and are ready to have their own microtia tissue or surgical reconstruction completely removed.
-It should be considered by those who cannot or do not want to master adhesive attachment.
-In other words it is an excellent choice for those ready to embrace the idea of being a lifetime prosthesis wearer, and who are cleared by their doctor to have placement of the screw fixtures.